Production of muonic kaon atoms at high-energy colliders: Results and Discussion

 Muonic kaon atoms provide such an alternative handle.
 According to Eq.~\eqref{eq:coal}, the coalescence yield of $(K\mu)_{\rm atom}$ is proportional to the yields of the constituent hadrons and primordial muons.
 A measurement of the atom yield therefore provides direct access to the primordial low-$p_T$ muon abundance and can thus tighten constraints on the theoretical description of thermal electromagnetic radiation.
-Figure~\ref{fig:f2r0} schematically illustrates the dependence of the pion-to-muon yield ratio $1/f_{\mu/\pi}$ on the coalescence radius $r_0$.
+Figure~\ref{fig:f2r0} schematically illustrates the constraints of the pion-to-muon yield ratio $1/f_{\mu/\pi}$ and the coalescence radius $r_0$.
 The cyan band corresponds to the value of $1/f_{\mu/\pi}$ and its $1\sigma$ interval derived from the direct virtual-photon spectrum shown in Fig.~\ref{fig:mu_extrap}.
+To obtain the primordial muon spectrum, one can perform a Monte Carlo simulation of direct-photon decays using the transverse-momentum spectrum in Fig.~\ref{fig:mu_extrap} together with the invariant-mass distribution in Ref.~\cite{STAR:2016use}.
+The pion yield can be taken from Tsallis--Blast-Wave fits to Au+Au collisions at \sNN $=$ 200 GeV~\cite{Chen:2020zuw}.
+The asymmetric uncertainty originates solely from the muon yield uncertainty shown in Fig.~\ref{fig:mu_extrap}.
+Although the asymmetry in the muon yield uncertainty is very small, the muon yield appears in the denominator on the y‑axis of Fig.~\ref{fig:f2r0}, which amplifies the apparent asymmetry of the uncertainty.
 The blue band represents the constraint on $r_0$ from the $K$--$\pi$ correlation analysis~\cite{STAR:2003cqe}.
 The purple band shows a projected constraint obtained from a hypothetical $(K\mu)_{\rm atom}$ yield measurement with a representative $\pm10\%$ uncertainty.
-To obtain the primordial muon spectrum, one can perform a Monte Carlo simulation of direct-photon decays using the transverse-momentum spectrum in Fig.~\ref{fig:mu_extrap} together with the invariant-mass distribution in Ref.~\cite{STAR:2016use}.
-The pion yield can be taken from Tsallis--Blast-Wave fits to Au+Au collisions at \sNN $=$ 200 GeV~\cite{Chen:2020zuw}.
 The overlap of the cyan, blue, and purple bands in Fig.~\ref{fig:f2r0} then defines a combined constraint on the primordial muon yield.
+Specifically, using the value of the cyan solid line, the value of the blue solid line, and Eq.
+(22), we derive a hypothetical central value for the muonic atom yield, which is depicted as the purple solid line in the figure.
+A 10\% uncertainty is subsequently assigned to this central value, represented by the purple band.
 This makes $(K\mu)_{\rm atom}$ measurements a potentially powerful tool for constraining the low-$p_T$ region of thermal dilepton and direct-photon production, a region that remains terra incognita for present experiments.